-Pursuant to the Constitution and Minutes of the General Meeting of Participants of the Issuer dated 7 august 2020, the Issuer has formed the Supervisory Board in the following composition:
+Members of thePursuant to the Constitution and Minutes of the General Meeting of Participants of theSupervisory Board:Issuer dated 18 January 2021, the Issuer has formed the Supervisory Board in the following composition:

-- Dalida Davlyatshina Member of the Supervisory Board. - Ekaterina Kazak Member of the Supervisory Board (independent director). - Alexander Artemov Chairman of the Supervisory Board.
+- Boris Batin Chairman of the Supervisory Board. - Dalida Davlyatshina Member of the Supervisory Board. - Ekaterina Kazak Member of the Supervisory Board (independent director).